 Medical education system in Georgia

-In Georgia, education of doctors is implemented according to World Federation for Medical Education (WFME) global standards which contains 3 stages - undergraduate education, postgraduate education and continuous professional development:
+In Georgia, education of doctors is implemented according to the World Federation for Medical Education (WFME) global standards which covers 3 stages - undergraduate education, postgraduate education and continuous professional development:

-The undergraduate medical education stage is under the Ministry of Education and Science competence, postgraduate medical education and continuous professional development - under the Ministry of Labor, health and social affairs competence:
+The undergraduate medical education stage is within the competence of the Ministry of Education and Science, postgraduate medical education and continuous professional development are under the competence of the Ministry of Labour, Health and Social Affairs :

 Postgraduate education

-Postgraduate education (professional preparation) is required term for getting the right of independent medical practice/state certificate, which has been implemented in resident’s preparation format since 1999.
-After finishing residency preparation, applicant is given opportunity to get state certificate and start the medical practice permitted by the state certificate.
+Postgraduate education (professional preparation) is required for getting the right of independent medical practice/state certificate, which has been implemented in resident’s preparation format since 1999.
+After finishing residency preparation, applicants are given the opportunity to get the State Certificate and start the medical practice permitted by the state certificate.
 It should be noted, that residency preparation undergoes within the residency program, which duration is similar to EU countries analogical programs.

 Georgian postgraduate medical education system analysis according to World Federation for Medical Education (WFME) basic standards shows, that the existing system of postgraduate medical education (Including existing residency programs, as well as the education process and institutional accreditation environment) for the most part meets the basic standards of WFME (process, structure, content, earning environment of postgraduate medical education).